Mappstack/docs/app-integration/api-integration.md

 # API Integration Guide

-This guide shows how to integrate Stackure authentication and session validation directly using the REST API.
+This guide shows how to integrate your application with Stackure for authentication and session validation using the REST API.

-Use this path if you need full control over your authentication pipeline instead of using the SDK.
+Use this approach if you need full control over how your application handles authentication instead of using the Stackure SDK.

 ---